ProtoScott/FairPlay-KSM/README.md

 using  System;
 using  System.Text;
 using  System.Threading.Tasks;
-using  FoolishTech.FairPlay;
+using  Protostream.FairPlay;
-using  FoolishTech.FairPlay.Models;
+using  Protostream.FairPlay.Models;
-using  FoolishTech.FairPlay.Interfaces;
+using  Protostream.FairPlay.Interfaces;
-using  FoolishTech.FairPlay.Exceptions;
+using  Protostream.FairPlay.Exceptions;

-namespace FoolishTech.SimpleExpeditor
+namespace Protostream.SimpleExpeditor
 {
 	public class HardcodedKeyLocator: IContentKeyLocator
 	{